Jared Veldheer: Green Bay Packers (second stint)

 On January 12, 2021, the Packers signed Veldheer off of the Colts' practice squad.
 He was placed on the reserve/COVID-19 list one day later.

 On May 27, 2021, Veldheer was suspended for six games for violating the league's performance-enhancing drug policy.
 After his suspension was announced, he said the positive drug test resulted from taking Clomifene and he would subsequently retire from the NFL.

 Indianapolis Colts (second stint)

 On December 8, 2023, the Colts hosted Veldheer for a workout.
 It was announced that he would sign with the practice squad on December 11.
 He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Personal life

+In 2025, while airing in 2026, Veldheer competed in FOX's season 5 of Next Level Chef, an American cooking show.